OA-PASS/bagend/examples/index.md

 BAGEND bags _must_ include a metadata tag `BagIt-Profile-Identifier` with the value of `http://bagend.io/bagit-profile/0.1/`.

 Since most, if not all, BAGEND bags contain a [`Submission`][model-sub], two additional tags _should_ be present.
 These tags allow processors to locate the `Submission` resource.
-* BagEnd-Submission-File
+* `BagEnd-Submission-File`
-* BagEnd-Submission-Resource
+* `BagEnd-Submission-Resource`

 > Another option for referencing and locating resources within a bag was proffered by the [Data Conservancy Packaging specification][dc-baguri].
 BAGEND did not go so far as to define or reuse the `bag://` URI scheme, but future iterations of BAGEND may (re-)introduce them.

 A couple of things to note:
 * The additional tags (`Source-Organization`, `Organization-Address`, etc.) are recommended, but not required.
 * A decision was made by the creator of the bag to use the correlation identifer of the `Submission` resource as the `External-Identifier` in the bag metadata.
 The correlation identifer will be discussed in more detail later.
 * BAGEND bags are not required to have a `Submission`.
-This allows for a usecase where metadata in `bag-info.txt` are [interpreted or mapped][spec-bagit] to BAGEND resource model elements.
+This allows for a usecase where metadata in `bag-info.txt` are [interpreted or mapped][spec-modeldesc] to BAGEND resource model elements.
 We do not anticipate this to be the primary mode of BAGEND resource representation.

 ## BAGEND resources walkthrough
 The resources file in a BAGEND bag is located under the `/resources/bagend` directory.
 It can be named whatever you wish; its location is specified by the `BagEnd-Submission-File` element in `bag-info.txt`.
 All of the BAGEND resources exist in the same file, and form a graph rooted in the `Submission`.
 The identify of the `Submission` resource is specified by the `BagEnd-Submission-Resource` element in `bag-info.txt`.
 A BAGEND bag doesn't have to contain a `Submission`, but if it does, it must contain only one.